 Goals of the Act.
-The Uniform Oversight of Charitable Assets Act has three main goals.
-First, the Act will articulate and confirm the role of the state attorney general in protecting charitable assets.
+The Uniform Oversight of Charitable Assets Act will articulate and confirm the role of the state attorney general in protecting charitable assets.
 The attorney general's oversight function exists in most states in the common law or by statute, but in a few states courts have found no common law authority and in a few other states the scope of the authority is unclear.
 The attorney general's authority is broad and this Act will not limit or narrow that authority.

-Second, the Act will make sure the attorney general has the information needed to perform the oversight function, without overburdening the charities or the attorney general with excessive reporting requirements.
+The Act will also make sure the attorney general has the information needed to perform the oversight function, without overburdening the charities or the attorney general with excessive reporting requirements.
 The Act specifies which transactions and legal proceedings require notice to the attorney general and provides for registration and annual reports for some charities.